 According to Merriam-Webster, selfish means “concerned excessively or exclusively with oneself: seeking or concentrating on one’s own advantage, pleasure, or well-being without regard for others.”
 Here is where it gets a little tricky because it includes the subject of well-being, which is sometimes confused with self-care, but we’ll get into that in a minute.

-So being selfish means of all the cares in the world, you and your wants are the only one that matters.
+So being selfish means of all the cares in the world, you and your wants is the only one that matters.
 For instance, if you have a headache, being selfish would mean spending all of the month’s grocery budget for your family on a full day spa treatment to relieve the pain.
 On a less extreme level, selfish is taking over the radio in your friend’s car without considering what anyone else prefers to hear.

 Many people feel guilty when providing themselves with self-care.
 They believe that it can take them away from the things they think are more important, like taking care of their family, so they don’t do it.
 Self-care is actually a vital part of taking care of your family and anything else in your life.
 If you don’t take care of yourself, everything else will suffer.
 I learned that the hard way.